dev-omkarbiradar/dev-omkarbiradar/README.md

 I am a software developer with a keen interest in data science and web technologies.
 Currently, I have several projects that showcase my skills in various programming languages and frameworks.
 I'm always eager to learn and collaborate on new challenges!

-- 🔭 I’m currently working on [NyayVaani: Bridging Legal Information and Expertise](https://nyay-vaani.vercel.app/)
+- 🔭 I’m currently working on [Surakshit: A Community Safety Platform](https://surakshit-three.vercel.app/)

 - 🌱 I’m currently learning **Backend and Frontend Frameworks**